alchemydc/zcash-automation/gcp/terraform/README.md

 ## Blockchain synchronization
 Once Zcashd is installed, the blockchain will be synchronized over the peer to peer (p2p) network.
 As of July 2021 the blockchain is ~25GB and this initial sync takes ~36 hours.
-Once the blockchain is synchronized, it will be automatically compressed and archived to GCS once a day (todo: expose backup frequency and method as variables).
+Once the blockchain is synchronized, it will be automatically compressed and archived to GCS once a week.
 Note that this backup process stops Zcashd for several minutes while the tarball backup is created.
-Rsync can be used instead, which will perform incremental backups which are much faster.
-Until these options are exposed as variables, you can modify [startup.sh](modules/fullnode/startup.sh) to enable the Rsync backup method, which is disabled by default.
+Rsync is thus used instead for daily backups, and will perform incremental backups which are much faster.
+Until these options are exposed as variables, you can modify [startup.sh](modules/fullnode/startup.sh) to change the schedule if required.

 ## Troubleshooting
 * If you get "Error retrieving IAM policy for storage bucket" or "Error creating firewall" or "Error creating instance" errors from Terraform, these are likely due to a race condition.
 Simply re-run terraform apply.